 When do the grant applications open and what is the deadline to apply?

 Online applications are open now and can be accessed here.
 Submissions will be reviewed on a rolling basis.
 Review sessions are scheduled from September through the first week of November.
-Complete applications with all required compliances and requested information should be received no later than October 26, 2020.
 Applicants are encouraged to submit their applications as early as possible.
 See the estimated timeline below.

 What is the minimum and maximum award amount per recipient?

 The minimum grant application amount that will be considered is $10,000, and the maximum is $500,000, unless additional funding is determined by HTDC.